 Elephants represent that which is unnamed (i.e., “the elephant in the room”) however they also symbolize wisdom and unity.
-Organizational development is a method of addressing explicit as well as implicit, and often unnamed, forces at play – those cultural factors that constitute “the water in which we swim.”
-Drawing from your own unique organizational context, along with my training in Human Systems Intervention*, I plan and implement customized culture change projects, organizational development processes, and learning programs designed to achieve what your organization most needs and wants.
+Organizational development is a method of addressing explicit as well as implicit, and often unnamed, forces at play that ultimately determine organizational success.
+As Peter Drucker said: “culture eats strategy for breakfast.”

 DISCOVERY > We have an initial consultation to get a sense of your organizational context.
-During this initial consultation, I attempt to discover the opportunities, barriers, and developmental objectives that would facilitate the achievement of your vision.
-At the organizational level, this often includes a survey and interviews.
+During this initial consultation, we attempt to discover the opportunities, barriers, and developmental objectives that facilitate the achievement of your vision.
+At the organizational level, this phase often includes a survey and interviews.

-SCOPE > I go away and draft an initial proposal that articulates one or several options for addressing your organizational needs (e.g., a learning program, culture change initiative, etc.), timeline, and scope.
+SCOPE > We draft an initial proposal that articulates one or several options for addressing your organizational needs (e.g., a learning program, culture change initiative, etc.), timeline, and scope.

-DESIGN > Once we’ve agreed to the scope of our work together, I design the option that we’ve agreed to.
+DESIGN > Once we’ve agreed to the scope of our work together, we design the option that we’ve agreed to.
 Past projects have included unique combinations of the following: